Gertrude Bell: Views and positions

-Bell's upper class background and training in history influenced her to have views considered old-fashioned for the time, with seeming pining for an older, nobler aristocratic age.
-Her historical training did aid in understanding the Middle East; many Britons of the era were essentially ignorant and uninterested in the history of the region after the era of early Christianity and the Roman Empire.
-It did mean that she phrased her appeals toward Arab nationalists in the style of recreating a lost Golden Age of the early Caliphates, rather than using more modernist arguments.
+Bell's upper-class background and training in history led her to hold views that were considered old-fashioned for the time, seeming to pine for an older, nobler aristocratic age.
+Her historical training did aid in understanding the Middle East; many Britons of the time were essentially ignorant and uninterested in the history of the region after the era of early Christianity and the late Roman Empire.
+It did mean that she phrased her appeals toward Arab nationalists in the style of recreating a lost Golden Age of the early Caliphates, rather than using more modern arguments.
 She was simultaneously an Iraqi nationalist and a British imperialist; Bell saw no contradiction in this, although fissures between the interests of the Iraqi state and the interests of the British Empire developed almost immediately.

 From an early age, Bell was outspoken and independent despite being raised in a deferential society; she was willing to verbally contest respected professors and experts during her schooling.
 This sometimes manifested as arrogance, especially to British people she perceived as non-experts.
-She was willing to back down when sparring with fellow Arabists; T. E Lawrence writes of one incident in 1911 where she criticized the methods used at the dig at Carchemish before being reprimanded and convinced otherwise by Lawrence and Thompson.
+She was willing to back down when sparring with fellow Arabists; T. E. Lawrence writes of one incident in 1911 where she criticized the methods used at the dig at Carchemish before being reprimanded and convinced otherwise by Lawrence and Thompson.
 She occasionally had a contrarian bent, seemingly enjoying supporting tough causes.
 Bell had a rationalist perspective, and espoused atheist views.
 She unsuccessfully attempted to convince her half-brother Hugo not to enter the Church as a clergyman.
 Another contrarian position she adopted was taking an anti-suffragist position when momentum was building toward women's suffrage among women of higher education such as herself.
 She was a founding member of the Women's National Anti-Suffrage League in 1908 and was president of its northern branch.
-It seems that her stance may have arisen from both her parents being anti-suffragists, as well as a belief that women could already be successful under the existing system without the vote.
+Her stance may have arisen from both her parents being anti-suffragists, as well as a belief that women could already be successful under the existing system without the vote.
 She appears to have softened on this stance later in her life after Parliament granted suffrage to women in 1918; Vita Sackville-West wrote that after visiting her in 1925, she had welcomed the move for women's rights, and had shifted from the Liberal views of her father to considering being a Labour voter.